pratikunterwegs/atlastools/README.md

 ### Path classification

-Individual trajectories are classified by `funcClassifyPath` into residence or travelling points depending on the residence time `resTimeLimit` [^1] -- ideally, this is based in the biology of the tracked animal.
+Individual trajectories are classified by `funcClassifyPath` into residence or travelling points depending on the residence time `resTimeLimit` calculated using the _recurse_ package [(Bracis et al. 2018)](https://onlinelibrary.wiley.com/doi/abs/10.1111/ecog.03618) -- ideally, this is based in the biology of the tracked animal.
 The travelling points are removed, and the residence points returned in a data frame.

 ### Residence patch construction